colby-campbell/bedrock-server/docs/index.md

 ## Origins

 This project was created to streamline the management of a Minecraft Bedrock Dedicated Server.
 The goal was to automate routine tasks, provide remote control capabilities via Discord, and offer a user-friendly CLI for local server administration.
-Inspired by the same project I had worked years ago, this new version is written with the best practices in mind, focusing on modularity, thread safety, and maintainability.
+Inspired by the same project I had worked on years ago, this new version is written with the best practices in mind, focusing on modularity, thread safety, and maintainability.

 ## Key Features